adnammit/notes/codeBible.md

 * **low (loose) coupling**: organizing modules of code such that each has a clear function and their interdependence is low, so a fault in one does not break them all.
 Supports readability and maintainability.
 Correlates with high cohesion.
 * **LTS**: long term support: some versions are supported longer than others; if you're frequently updating a project and want the cutting edge, use the latest, but if you need something stable that you can set and forget (for a bit) select a LTS version
 * **magic values**: magic values and numbers are anti-patterns and refer to the use of values directly in source code. for example, rather than iterating through every int between 0 and 52, assign variable `deckSize=52`. rather than referring to "John" in code, assign `userName="John"`
+* **managed code**: code which is managed by a runtime at execution: the CLR compiles managed code to machine code, then executes the machine code. for **unmanaged code** the dev must manage execution and security concerns, handle garbage collection, target certain hardware architectures, etc
 * **MITM**: man in the middle: interception of communication between two parties
 * **node migrations**:
 * **object literal**: in JS, a list of property-value pairs in a comma separated list